isomerpages/moe-bedoksouthsec/_prospectus/Open House.md

 We hope that you will have an enjoyable experience exploring our school and we look forward to having you join us at our Open House on <b>25 November 2023</b>!

+Please visit our eOpen House Website at https://sites.google.com/view/bds-eopen-house-2023 for more information.

 ![](/images/Open%20House/open%20house%20page%201.jpg)
 ![](/images/Open%20House/open%20house%20page%202.jpg)